 The Times Interest Earned (TIE) ratio measures a company’s ability to meet its debt obligations on a periodic basis.
 This ratio can be calculated by dividing a company’s EBIT by its periodic interest expense.
-The ratio shows the number of times that a company could pay its periodic interest expenses should it devote all of its EBIT to debt repayments.
+The ratio shows the number of times that a company could, theoretically, pay its periodic interest expenses should it devote all of its EBIT to debt repayment.

 A high TIE means that a company likely has a lower probability of defaulting on its loans, making it a safer investment opportunity for debt providers.
-Conversely, a low TIE indicates that a company has a higher chance of defaulting, as it has less money available to dedicate to debt repayments.
+Conversely, a low TIE indicates that a company has a higher chance of defaulting, as it has less money available to dedicate to debt repayment.

 How to Calculate the Times Interest Earned Ratio

-The Times Interest Earned ratio can be calculated by dividing a company’s earnings before interest and taxes by its periodic interest expense.
+The Times Interest Earned ratio can be calculated by dividing a company’s earnings before interest and taxes (EBIT) by its periodic interest expense.
 The formula to calculate the ratio is:

-Earnings Before Interest & Taxes (EBIT) – represents profit that the business has realized, without the inclusion of interest or tax payments
+Earnings Before Interest & Taxes (EBIT) – represents profit that the business has realized, without factoring in interest or tax payments

 Interest Expense – represents the periodic debt payments that a company is legally obligated to make to its creditors

 Generally speaking, the higher the TIE ratio, the better.
 However, a company with an excessively high TIE ratio could indicate a lack of productive investment by the company’s management.
 An excessively high TIE suggests that the company may be keeping all of its earnings without re-investing in business development through research and development or through pursuing positive NPV projects.
 This may cause the company to face a lack of profitability and challenges related to sustained growth in the long term.

 Times Interest Earned Ratio Example